Keep Abiri Jones out of prison

-Abiri Jones has been in a Nigerian prison for two years simply for his journalism.
-Now he is facing trumped up charges.
+Abiri Jones was locked up in a Nigerian prison for two years simply for his journalism.
+Now he is facing jail again because of trumped up charges.

 The Nigerian authorities won’t let him see any of his family, including his five children, or even his lawyer.
 He has spent two long years cut off from the people he loves, and from anyone that can help his case.